 Tesla solar roof cost: is it worth the premium?

 To easily explain Tesla’s Solar Roof cost and its price premium, we’ll detail three different scenarios below – read on to see which describes you best!
 We’ll be using a 3,000 sq. ft. home in Southern California with a $200 monthly electric bill in our example, although we ran this analysis for several different states and home sizes and the results remained similar.
+Additionally, we’ll be using cost data from Tesla’s own cost calculator, even though real-world quotes have shown those numbers to be perhaps unreliable.

 Scenario 1: You are interested in going solar, but don’t need to replace your roof